+The real question is how much housing can I afford?
 When you’re looking to purchase a home, you may have many questions.
 Do I build a new home, purchase a used home, or consider buying a mobile home?
-The real question is just how much housing can you afford?
+Lets look at some options

 Let’s face it everyone needs to stick to some type of budget.
 If you don’t, you’re just setting yourself up for a disaster.
 As soon as one, emergency bill, comes along you will find out how stressful life can be if you don’t budget.
 Why put yourself through it.

 The typical rule of thumb is your house payment shouldn’t be more than 25% of your gross income.
 You want your total bills and house payment to be no more than 35% of your total gross income.

 Remember, your home payment is also going to include insurance and taxes as well.
 You do not want these to be a surprise, so you want to make sure to figure these numbers in as well.

 If you are currently renting a home and your goal is to purchase a stick-built home, you will want to save up.
 Most loans right now require a 20 – 25 percent down payment.
 Regardless of what the banks tell you that you qualify for you want to put together your own numbers on what you feel you can comfortably afford.

 Finding a way to save 25% of the down payment will help you in the long run.
 That way you will always have a savings account built up in the home better known as equity.
 Having a down payment will also help you lower your payments on the home for example:

 Let’s say you want to purchase a $150,000 home, which is an average investment right now for a stick-built home.
 If you save up and put 25% down which figures out to approximately $35,000.
 This will lower the amount that you are financing and in return lower your house payment.
 This will really help you out when you are trying to figure out how much housing can I afford.